Long distance thru-hikes and pilgrimages are addicting – I know because I caught the bug after I finished the Camino de Santiago in 2012.

 6. Annapurna Circuit Nepal

-The total length of the route varies between 100-145 mi, depending on where motor transportation is used and where the trek is ended.
+The total length of the route varies between 100-145 mi, depending on where motor transportation is used and where the trek ends.
 The route is normally hiked counterclockwise because the daily altitude gain is slower and safer.
-Since I’ve hiked it, there have been roads built in some areas and sometimes that is off-putting to people.
-However, it is good overall for the villages for their health and prosperity.
+Since I’ve hiked it, there have been roads built in some areas, and sometimes that is off-putting to people.
+However, it is good overall for the villages in terms of their health and prosperity.
 Quite frankly, I believe this area and culture is so incredible – a few roads are not going to hurt your overall experience.
 The Annapurna Trek is not just about the views – it’s just as much about being immersed in how locals live.

 If you want to immerse yourself in the majestic Himalayas and also be immersed in the small village culture and agriculture – this is the trek to do.